You’ve probably heard someone mention anal fissures at some point in your life...

 ...and if you’re a bottom, you may very well have already had them.

 So what exactly are they?
 Anal fissures are small tears in the thin, moist tissue (mucosa) that lines your anus.
 Most (straight) people get them from very large bowel movements.
-If you’re a bottom though, you’re at a higher risk for them, especially if your partner is a power driller who uses his large tool tactlessly.
+But if you’re a bottom, you’re at a higher risk for them, especially if your partner is a power driller who uses his large tool tactlessly.

 Anal fissures can be incredibly painful.
 They can cause bleeding after you poop (and after sex).
-They also will randomly itch throughout the day.
+They will also randomly itch throughout the day.
 It’s an awkward bodily sensation to have something inside you that’s both itchy and painful.
 It can hurt to sneeze, laugh, walk, sit, and poop if they get really irritated.
-So, here are 11 things you need to know about getting, preventing, and healing anal fissures.

 1. Keep your bowel movements loose

-Constipation is anal fissures’ best friend.
+Constipation is an anal fissure's worst enemy.
 The pushing and pressure from constipation can cause tears in your mucosa and rip the tears you already have further open.
 Make sure to stay hydrated and eat tons of fiber to avoid constipation.
-If that’s not enough, definitely get something like Colace (or a stronger laxative) to regulate your bowel movements.
+If that’s not enough, try over-the-counter laxatives and stool softeners.

 2. Eat more olive oil